afuma/afuma/README.md

 </div>

-I'm Afuma, and I love creating cool and innovative projects using:
+I'm Etienne, and I love creating cool and innovative projects using:

 ✅ C
 🖥️ C++